DevwellOrg/DevWellOpenSource/Topics/HTML and CSS/Courses/Getting Started With HTML and CSS/Lessons/002/lesson.md

 Things to remember:

-1. These are key skills used in real devlopment jobs.
+1. These are key skills used in real development jobs.
 2. Don't be afraid of the terminal.
 The terminal is awesome.
 You'll be using the same commands over and over so don't worry about remembering stuff.
 You'll get there.

 ![Terminal](./images/terminal.png "Terminal")